APogue/APogue.github.io/pages/projects.md

 ### Open Methodology

 This framework was originally developed for Title VI contexts in higher education but the structure is also adaptable to other academic contexts such as Title IX accountability.
-If the Office of Civil Rights complaint log is any kind of indication, this already gives the framework plenty to do.
+Based on the Office of Civil Rights complaint log, this already gives the framework plenty to do.

-- Transparent — The source code for any automated steps, the Claude API configuration, and output data processing methodology will be public and version-controlled
+- Transparent — the source code for any automated steps, the Claude API configuration, and output data processing methodology will be public and version-controlled
-- Adaptable — All pilot-specific rules and configurations can be tailored to other academic settings
+- Adaptable — all pilot-specific rules and configurations can be tailored to other academic settings
-- Reproducible — No incident-specific heuristics or hard coding, i.e. all incident outputs can be regenerated using the same inputs
+- Reproducible — no incident-specific heuristics or hard coding, i.e. all incident outputs can be regenerated using the same inputs
-- Evolving — The system is under development and welcomes community review, testing, and refinement
+- Evolving — the system is under development and welcomes community review, testing, and refinement

 By making each step explicit and verifiable, the methodology invites trust — not just in its findings, but in its process.